There’s no doubt about it; a click track for drums is the marmite of the drumming world; you either love it or HATE it.

 Improving Your Sense of Timekeeping

-Through hundreds of hours of practicing at home, not only could you play to a click more accurately in the studio and live you would also be a tighter player without a click.
-This is because subconsciously, you will be keeping yourself in time naturally, which is a sign you are becoming a better drummer.
+Through dedicated drumming practice, you will learn to play to a click more accurately both in the recording studio and live, and crucially, you will also be a tighter player without a click.
+This is because naturally your internal timekeeping will improve overtime, which is a sign you are becoming a better drummer.

-Introducing a click track for drums into band practice sessions will be a game-changer for your band.
+Introducing a click track for drums into band practice sessions can be a game-changer too.
 As a drummer, you are the rhythmic backbone of the band and once you can play accurately to a click, your whole band’s timing will improve and you will sound much tighter.

 At a live show, it can be easy to tell which bands do and don’t play to a click; playing to one will make you sound much more professional to both the trained and untrained ear.